tareqimbasher/NetPad/docs/wiki/CLI.md

 npad run -x Util.Environment
 ```

 > All inline scripts share a single cache directory.
-So if the code, or a cache-invalidating option changes (ex: `--sdk`), a new build will be started.
+So if the code, or a cache-invalidating option changes, a new build
+> will be started.

 ## `npad list`

 **alias:** `ls`

 Lists all scripts found in your configured scripts library.
-You can configure the location of your scripts library from NetPad settings.
+You can configure the location of your scripts library from
+NetPad settings.

 ```shell
 npad list
 ```

 ## `npad cat`